clarete/s3sync/README.md

 so we expect it to be stable.
 The most sensitive parts of the code are tested and that only tends to get better, I'm crazy about testing code! :)

+### Code maturity

+This project started as a fork of the original `s3sync` command that had its last release in 2008.
+After a while it became a complete rewrite which might be considered good in a lot of cases, however, it also entails losing the maturity that the old code used to have.

+To overcome this problem, I invested time writing tests for some of the most hairy part of the code: the sync command.

+That being said, I believe there must be a couple stupid bugs around and I highly appreciate reports and patches (specially if they come with tests).

 ## Installation

     $ gem install s3sync